The-Blumemail-Group/Homebase/README.md

 ---

 ## License
-This project is licensed under the Creative Commons Zero Universal.
+This project is licensed under the GNU LGPL.
 See the [LICENSE](LICENSE) file for details.

 ---